devcusn/Halil_Ibrahim_Tunc.js/README.md

 app.init();
 ```

-**Note**: The app inserts the HTML element right after the target element.
+Note: The ProductCarouselApp inserts the carousel element right after the target element.

 ### Customization